What we do

 Limbless Veterans and the Royal British Legion.

-The association was formed in 1948 as the RNVR Club (Sussex),
+The association started in 1948 as the RNVR Club (Sussex),

 aiming to keep ex-RNVR officers in touch.
 Since then the name and membership

-have moved on in line with changes to the size and structure of the Navy.
+have moved on in line with changes to the Navy.
 From

 an original close association with Sussex Division Royal Naval Reserve until it